- About Us

 Vehicle Drop Off & Pick Up:

-Roeda prefers all vehicles scheduled for installation to be dropped off no more than 24 hours of the scheduled time.
-Roeda requires all completed vehicles and trailers be picked up within 24 hours after completion.
+Roeda prefers all vehicles scheduled for installation to be dropped off within 24 hours of the scheduled time.
+Roeda requires all completed vehicles and trailers to be picked up within 24 hours after completion.

 Key Drop-Off Box